-- 14. Banking: No generator other than the Wind, Solar and Mini Hydel power generators shall be allowed the facility of banking which shall be subject to the following conditions. - (1) The Banking shall be on a monthly billing cycle basis.
-The banked energy shall be utilized within the same billing cycle failing which the unutilized energy at the end of the billing cycle shall lapse, and no compensation whatsoever shall be claimed/paid for such lapsed banked energy. - (2) The Banking charges in kind shall be 8% of the energy banked at the consumer end. - (3) The permitted quantum of banked energy by the Green Energy Open Access consumers shall not be more than thirty percent of the total monthly consumption of electricity from the distribution licensee by the consumers. - (4) The banking and drawal shall be allowed throughout the billing cycle.
-However, the drawal of banked energy during the peak load hours as mentioned in the ToD approved by the Commission in the Retail Supply Tariff Orders shall be charged 12 per cent in kind of banked energy. - Provided further that the drawal of banked energy during the peak load hours as mentioned in the ToD approved by the Commission in the Retail Supply Tariff Orders shall not be permitted if R&C measures are in force. - (5) The banking will be counted on a daily basis for the purpose of a monthly account. - (6) Settlement of open-access energy at the consumer end shall be in the following order of priority: - a) RE generation after deduction of losses. - b) Captive Power
+- 14. Banking: Banking facility shall be provided to the consumers availing Green Energy Open Access which shall be subject to the following conditions. - (1) The Banking shall be on a monthly billing cycle basis.
+Each calendar month shall be treated as one billing cycle.
+The banked energy shall be utilized within the same billing cycle.
+The unutilized energy at the end of the billing cycle shall be paid at the rate of 75% of the last discovered SECI tender rate for the given RE source as notified by APERC every year and the benefit of RPO shall be given to the distribution licensee for the corresponding unutilized banked energy. - (2) The Banking charges in kind shall be 8% of the energy banked at the consumer end.
+If Transmission/Wheeling Charges and Losses have been levied on the full quantum to determine transmitted/wheeled energy, then no further wheeling charges and losses shall be levied on banked energy during drawl. - (3) The Green Energy Open Access consumers shall be permitted to bank up to a maximum of thirty percent of their total monthly consumption of electricity from the green energy source in a banking cycle. - (4) The banking and drawal shall be allowed throughout the billing cycle.
+The credit for energy banked shall be adjusted during the same banking cycles as per the energy injected in the respective Time of Day (TOD') slots determined by the Commission in its RST Orders.
+The energy banked during peak TOD slots shall be permitted to be drawn during peak as well as off-peak TOD slots.
+However, the energy banked during off-peak TOD slots shall be permitted to be drawn during off-peak TOD slots only.

+Provided that the drawal of banked energy during the peak load hours as mentioned in the ToD approved by the Commission in the Retail Supply Tariff Orders shall not be permitted if R&C measures are in force.

+(5) Settlement of open-access energy at the consumer end shall be in the following order of priority:

+- a) Open Access Power through Exchange / Bi-lateral transactions

+- b) Captive Power/Third party (Non RE)

+- c) RE generation after deduction of losses.

+- d) Banked Energy

+- e) DISCOM's power

+Settlement of open-access energy for the Generator shall be in the following order of priority:

-- c) Banked Energy - d) Open Access Power through Exchange / Bi-lateral transactions - e) DISCOM's power - (7) The energy accounts of all banking transactions shall be maintained by SLDC.
-Model illustrations of energy and banking settlement for different scenarios shall be placed on its website for easy understanding by various stakeholders. - 15.
-Green certificates: The distribution licensee shall provide a green certificate on a yearly basis to the consumers as per the APERC Renewable Power Purchase Obligation (Compliance by the purchase of Renewable Energy/Renewable Energy Certificates) Regulation, 2022 and its amendments from time to time.
+- a) Open Access Power through Exchange / Bi-lateral transactions - b) Open Access Power through intrastate consumer transactions - (6) The energy accounts of all banking transactions shall be maintained by SLDC.
+Model illustrations of energy settlements, Banking methodology, Banking Charges and banking settlement for different scenarios shall be placed on its website for easy understanding by various stakeholders. - 15.
+Green certificates & RECs: The distribution licensee shall provide a green certificate on a yearly basis to the consumers who purchased the green energy from them as per the APERC Renewable Power Purchase Obligation (Compliance by the purchase of Renewable Energy/Renewable Energy Certificates) Regulation, 2022 and its amendments from time to time.
+The obligated entities may be issued RECs if their purchases from the RE sources other than from the DISCOMS exceed the RPO specified by this Commission as per the CERC REC Regulations 2022 duly following the stipulated Procedure.

-16. Collection and Disbursement of Charges
+16. Collection and Disbursement of Charges: